 Gin, a descendant of the Dutch spirit genever, has been around for centuries.
 Once known as “mother’s ruin,” gin has been experiencing a renaissance over the past few years, with large and small distilleries alike producing various styles like London dry, barrel-aged, and New Western.

-Sipsmith might be a relative newcomer to the gin category, but the London distillery is making some of the best you can find.
 “Sipsmith didn’t reinvent the wheel, but they managed to thread the needle by taking an innovative small-batch craft approach to making a historically spot-on, top-quality commercial gin,” said Alex Smith, partner at San Francisco’s gin palace Whitechapel.
-You can choose from the original London dry gin, the higher proof VJOP (Very Junipery Over Proof) Gin, or some flavored options like Zesty Orange and Lemon Drizzle.
+You can choose from the original London dry gin, the higher proof VJOP (Very Junipery Over Proof) gin, or some flavored options like Zesty Orange and Lemon Drizzle.

 There are many well-known brands that make the classic London dry-style of gin, but Beefeater is one of the best and most ubiquitous.
 While London dry gin does not have to actually be made in London (or even in England), it does need to meet other requirements that govern the distillation process.
 In short, these gins need to be made from pure grain spirit, with no flavor or artificial additives added after distillation.